huggingface/dataset-viewer/deprecated/README.md

 ---

-how to monitor the job runners and the queue?
+how to monitor the workers and the queue?

 grafana doesn't have any data (see links in INSTALL.md)